HigherOrderCO/hvm-64/README.md

 - `U60`: an unboxed 60-bit unsigned integer.

-- `OP2`: a binary operation on u60 operands.
+- `OP`: a binary operation on u60 operands.

 - `MAT`: a pattern-matching operator on u60 values.